AvocadoCoding/avocadocoding/README.md

 ### Hi there 👋
 Welcome to my GitHub repo.
 I'm an enthusiastic amateur programmer looking to build great applications, particularly in React.
+I've worked with Javascript, jQuery, HTML, CSS, Bootstrap, React, Matlab and SQL.

 I'm currently working on some applications as a hobby.
 I'm always open to potential collaborations so please get in touch if that is something you are interested in.